frkosurf/voot-specification/VOOT.md

 # Proxy Operation
-One of the use cases is to make it possible to combine data from various group providers using one API endpoint.
+One of the use cases is to make it possible to combine data from various group providers using one API service.
 This way group membership information can be aggregated from various sources.
-The proxy provides a OAuth 2.0 protected API to clients and in the backend uses Basic Authentication to talk to the group providers from which it needs to aggregate data.
+The proxy provides an OAuth 2.0 protected API to clients and in the backend uses Basic Authentication to talk to the group providers from which it needs to aggregate data.